egor7/blog-1/csv/csv.md

 $ q data.load.q -bulksave -savedb kdb -savename t -exit
 ```

 Note that kdb+ is a columnar database and each column has its own file representation.
 When you run query `select count i by county from t` then only column `county` is read and requires resources.
-This lets you run queries on tables that do not fit into the memory and `csvsql` fails to run.
+This lets you run queries on tables that do not fit into the memory and `csvsql` exits with an error message.

 ## Exotic functions
 **qSQL is a superset of ANSI SQL**.
 With our one-liner `qcsv` we can express complex logic that ANSI SQL cannot handle.
 Furthermore, qSQL is just a part of the q programming language.
 All the features, libraries and functions of q are available to further massage a CSV file.
 These include vector operations, functional programming, advanced iterators, date/time and string manipulation, etc.